-Snotty Nose Rez Kids is a Canadian Hip-Hop duo of Haisla (Indigenous) descent from Kitimat, BC, composed of rappers Yung Trybez and Young D. Formed in 2016, SNRK released their first self-titled album in January 2017, and followed up that same year with their second full-length, The Average Savage in September 2017.
-The latter went on to secure them Best Hip Hop Artist at the Western Canadian Music Awards (WCMA’s), cemented them on 2018’s Top 10 list of the coveted Polaris Music Prize, and landed them a 2019 Juno Nomination for best Indigenous Music Album.
+Snotty Nose Rez Kids is a Canadian Hip-Hop duo of Haisla (Indigenous) descent from Kitimat, BC.
+Rappers Yung Trybez and Young D formed the duo in 2016, releasing two albums in 2017 with their second, The Average Savage, winning them them Best Hip Hop Artist at the Western Canadian Music Awards (WCMA’s), cemented them on 2018’s Top 10 list of the coveted Polaris Music Prize, and landed them a 2019 Juno Nomination for best Indigenous Music Album.
 The group toured heavily in Canada with appearances in New York City, Seattle and Darwin, Australia.
 They quickly gained notoriety for their energetic, inspiring and thought provoking performances.

 An artist well known for her dynamic flows, aggressive stage presence and elaborate story-telling, Lex Leosis is loud, opinionated, constantly fighting for what she believes in and hungry to make something of her family name.
 She’s got an attack in her flow, juxtaposed with a finesse in her lyricism and a hunger in her vocal tone.
 Her family gave her traditions, Toronto shaped her, and California helped form her sound.
 Growing up in the West End of Toronto with a single mother who worked around the clock taught her discipline, hard work and survival.
 It gave Lex the energy to perfect her craft, grow her career and exchange stories with artists from all over the world.